The False Prince by Jennifer A. Nielsen

 Love good books?
 Love competitions?
 Get in on the Battle of the Books this Spring!

-Registration is now open!
+We only have ten spots left!
+Grab a group of friends, register a team, and get ready to have fun!
 You can find all the details on the Battle of the Books tab.
 Grades 6, 7, and 8 are invited to join in for a night of fun, trivia, costumes, and prizes.
-Turn in your registration forms soon - only the first 60 teams to register will be able to compete!
+Interested but can’t find a team?
+Check with your school media specialist!

 We have a great mix of books this year - realistic, humorous, fantastical, scary, and more.
 Stop into your school or public library to pick up copies, and get ready to Battle!